FXX: Programming

-FXX's original programming consists of comedy series, such as It's Always Sunny in Philadelphia and Archer (both of which previously aired on sister network FX).
-The network's original series generally air on Wednesday or Thursday nights in the last hour of network primetime.
-As of September 2021, FXX's acquired lineup (outside programming shared with FX and FXM) consists of film telecasts in the morning and adult animated series airing in the afternoon and evenings.
+Much of FXX's original programming has consisted of comedy series that previously aired on Fox’s sister networks, such as It's Always Sunny in Philadelphia, Archer, and shows from the Animation Domination High-Def block.
+Premieres of such programming generally air on Wednesday or Thursday nights in the last hour of network primetime.
+As of September 2021, FXX's acquired lineup (outside programming shared with FX and FXM) consists of film telecasts in the morning and adult animated series (mainly 20th Television Animation-produced shows) airing in the afternoon and evenings.